A Volunteer Management System for SaveCantonese

 After our initial research, we concluded that we needed to provide three key functions.

-Managers should be able to snooze on recommendations and perform other actions on specific volunteers.
+Managers should be able to snooze recommendations and perform actions on volunteers.

 Initial Designs